-А S Т U V What are the connections between the landslide code info and the other Are there any disconnections 1 codes?
-Other relevant codes/provisions Other observations: Curry County There appears to be a disconnection between the liquifaction and landslide susceptability maps on the website and the code itself.
+A S Т U What are the connections between the landslide code info and the other codes?
+Are there any disconnections between codes and maps?
+Other observations: 4 Curry County There appears to be a disconnection between the liquifaction and landslide susceptability maps on the website and the code itself.
 Code does not reference these maps directly.
 3.055.5.
 Citing fire fighting hazards, a new dwelling shall not be sited on a slope greater than 40 percent.
-Meg Reed of DLCD email on 4/19/17 noted this "As I mentioned on the call, you can find the comp plan policies and code language we assisted Curry County with here: S\MtBeed(Nisk MAP Curry County All Hazards Project.
-These are for five hazards that were updated through a Risk MAP grant."
-Meg Reed email 5/15/17 "For Curry County - in the folder I shared with you below, involved recommend two documents to look at for landslides specifically: "Chapter 7 Update" for general comp plan policies, and "Section 3.255 Landslides Final" for code policies."
-County comprehensive plan notes inventory of geologic hazards but does not provide map or data.
-44 45 Lane County
+Meg Reed of DLCD email on 4/19/17 noted this "As I code language we assisted Curry County with here: S five hazards that were updated through a Risk MAP g shared with you below, I would recommend two doo for general comp plan policies, and "Section 3.255 La County comprehensive plan notes inventory of geolo 4 Lane County ologic hazards but does not provide map or data.